Mark-Eng/csv2ris/README.md

 - The csv file MUST have a column with the header 'TY' that defines each item's type.
 Check the ris Wikipedia page for a list of acceptable values for this field.
 - The script should take care of any special characters in the import .csv file, but just in case, it's wise to save your file as type "CSV UTF-8"
 - The author (AU) and keyword (KW) columns can have multiple entries for each item.
 These should be separated by a semicolon and a space.
 So the content of an AU cell might look like: Smith, A.; Chakrabarti, S.;  Osei, D.
+- Usually your source data will have page numbers in the format "42-55", but note that .ris files must have the starting page (SP) and ending page (EP) in separate fields.
+You can use Excel's "text to columns" feature to split the page numbers in your .csv.
 - Be sure to open the script in a text editor and edit it each time before you use it, to ensure that the working directory (i.e., where the script will look for the input file and place the output file), the name of the input file, and the name of the output file are all what you want them to be.